 - Handle and prepare food safely.
 Wash hands, utensils, and surfaces when preparing food.
 Don’t leave food out; refrigerate promptly.

 - Wash hands often

 - Clean and disinfect surfaces.
-Cleaning with soap and water is usually enough, unless someone in the house is ill.
-Use a EPA certified disinfectant, dilute bleach solution or rubbing alcohol.
+Cleaning with soap and water is usually enough unless someone in the house is ill.
+Use an EPA-certified disinfectant, dilute bleach solution, or rubbing alcohol.

 - Cough and sneeze into your sleeve.

-- Don’t share personal items that can’t be disinfected, like toothbrush, razors, or needles.
+- Don’t share personal items that can’t be disinfected, like toothbrushes, razors, or needles.
 Needles should be thrown away properly after one use.

-- Get vaccinated, vaccines prevent many infections diseases.
+- Get vaccinated, vaccines prevent many infections and diseases.

 - Avoid touching stray or wild animals.